• Need a Statuscake underline

 • How much does StatusCake cost in 2026?

-StatusCake's cheapest paid plan, Superior, is EUR 16.66 per month billed annually (about EUR 19.99 monthly, roughly $24), and the Business plan runs around EUR 58 to 70 per month.
-There is a 7-day free trial on the paid plans with no credit card required.
-Pulsetic's paid plans start at $9 per month, which is a lower entry point while still including status pages and 30-second checks.
+Superior, the entry paid plan, costs EUR 16.66 per month on annual billing (about EUR 19.99 month to month, roughly $24).
+Business sits higher, at around EUR 58 to 70 per month.
+Both paid plans come with a 7-day free trial, no credit card required.
+Pulsetic starts lower, at $9 per month, and still bundles in status pages and 30-second checks at that price.

 • Why is Pulsetic a good StatusCake alternative?

-Pulsetic covers the same core jobs as StatusCake, uptime monitoring plus public status pages, but starts at $9 per month with 30-second checks and a usable free plan.
-It monitors HTTP(S), SSL, keyword, ping or ICMP, port, TCP, domains, and cron or heartbeat endpoints, and connects to many alert integrations.
-You also get customizable status pages with subscriber notifications and embeddable status badges, so it works as a complete monitoring and communication setup.
+It does the same two core jobs StatusCake does, uptime monitoring and public status pages, but the entry price is $9 per month, the checks run every 30 seconds, and the free plan is actually usable.
+Pulsetic watches HTTP(S), SSL, keyword, ping or ICMP, port, TCP, domains, and cron or heartbeat endpoints, with plenty of alert integrations to choose from.
+Add customizable status pages, subscriber notifications, and embeddable status badges, and you have monitoring and customer communication in one place.

 • Can I get a status page on StatusCake's free plan?

-StatusCake's full status page features, including subscriber notifications by email, SMS, and webhook, are geared toward its paid plans rather than the free tier.
-Pulsetic includes status pages on its plans, with subscriber notifications and status badges you can embed on your own website.
-That makes it easy to keep customers informed during incidents without jumping to an expensive tier.
+StatusCake keeps the full status page toolkit, subscriber notifications by email, SMS, and webhook, on its paid plans rather than the free tier.
+Pulsetic ships status pages with its plans, including subscriber notifications and status badges you can drop onto your own website.
+So you can keep customers in the loop during an incident without first jumping to an expensive tier.

 • How do I switch from StatusCake to Pulsetic?

-The safe approach is to add the same URLs to Pulsetic and run it alongside StatusCake for a week or two using the same or a faster check interval, then turn StatusCake off once you trust the results.
-Recreate your alerts in Pulsetic for the channels you use, and rebuild your status page there.
-Since Pulsetic supports HTTP(S), SSL, keyword, ping, port, TCP, domain, and cron or heartbeat checks, most StatusCake monitors map over directly.
+Play it safe: add the same URLs to Pulsetic, set the check interval to match StatusCake (or run it faster), and let the two tools run side by side for a week or two.
+Once you trust what Pulsetic is reporting, switch StatusCake off.
+In the meantime, recreate your alerts for the channels you actually use and rebuild your status page in Pulsetic.
+Because it supports HTTP(S), SSL, keyword, ping, port, TCP, domain, and cron or heartbeat checks, most of your StatusCake monitors carry straight over.

 • What does Pulsetic monitor that I would expect from StatusCake?

-Pulsetic monitors HTTP(S) websites, SSL certificates, keyword presence, ping or ICMP, ports, TCP, domains, and cron or heartbeat jobs, covering the common check types people rely on StatusCake for.
-Checks run as often as every 30 seconds, and you can route alerts through many integrations.
-On top of monitoring, you get status pages with subscriber notifications and status badges, all from $9 per month or on the free plan.
+All the usual suspects: HTTP(S) websites, SSL certificates, keyword presence, ping or ICMP, ports, TCP, domains, and cron or heartbeat jobs.
+Those are the same check types people lean on StatusCake for.
+Checks fire as often as every 30 seconds, and alerts route through a long list of integrations.
+Monitoring aside, you also get status pages with subscriber notifications and status badges, all from $9 per month or on the free plan.

 • Can I host my status page on my own domain with Pulsetic?

 Yes.
-Pulsetic lets you publish your status page on a custom domain and brand it as your own, so it looks like a native part of your website rather than a third-party page.
-You can add a status badge to your website and let visitors subscribe for incident updates.
-On StatusCake, the more advanced status page and subscriber features sit on higher paid tiers.
+Publish your status page on a custom domain and brand it as your own, so visitors read it as part of your site rather than a tacked-on third-party page.
+Drop a status badge onto your website too, and let people subscribe for incident updates.
+StatusCake, by contrast, parks its more advanced status page and subscriber features on higher paid tiers.